-The General Assembly hereby declares that the welfare of the children of this State shall be safeguarded by the establishment of an Office of Child Advocate, with a Child Advocate who shall serve as Executive Director of the Child Protection Accountability Commission.
+The General Assembly hereby declares that the welfare of the children of this State shall be safeguarded by the establishment of an Office of the Child Advocate, with a Child Advocate who shall also serve as Executive Director of the Child Protection Accountability Commission.
 The Child Advocate shall be responsible for effectuating the purposes of the Commission.
-The Advocate shall also coordinate efforts on behalf of the children; work with advocacy groups; promote system reform; recommend changes in law, procedure and policy necessary to enhance the protection of Delaware's children; and to implement and coordinate a program providing legal representation on behalf of a child.
+The Advocate shall also coordinate efforts on behalf of the children; work with advocacy groups; promote system reform; recommend changes in law, procedure and policy necessary to enhance the protection of Delaware's children; and to implement and coordinate programs providing legal representation on behalf of a child, including the Court Appointed Special Advocate Program.
 In order to effectuate these goals, the Child Advocate shall be an attorney duly licensed to practice law in Delaware.

 § 9002A Definitions.

 For the purposes of this chapter, unless the context indicates differently:

 (1) "Abuse" or "abused child" is as defined in § 901 of Title 10.

 (2) "Adult" means a person who has reached his or her eighteenth birthday;

 (3) "Attorney" means an attorney authorized to practice law in the State, who is employed or contracted by the Office, or who volunteers for the Office, including Deputy Child Advocates and attorneys who work in conjunction with Court Appointed Special Advocate volunteers.

 (4) "Best interests" as defined in § 722 of Title 13;

 (5) "Child" or "children" means persons who have not reached their eighteenth birthday;